aivars-s/oodp/README.md

 For the player classes it might be more appropriate to have them make use of classes implementing the strategy pattern, rather than using the template method pattern themselves.
 This would allow their logic to change on the fly.

+The strategy pattern, unlike the decorator pattern, can help to eliminate unneeded getters and setters.

 ## Class diagram
 ![Class diagram](classDiagram.png)